xopto/pyxopto/docs/source/mcml/simulator_options.rst

       Propagation step :math:`s=-\frac{\ln(\xi_1)}{\mu_s}` is derived
       from a uniform random number :math:`\xi_1` from interval :math:`[0, 1]` and the scattering coefficient :math:`\mu_s`.
-      The packet is absorbed regardless if the boundaries are hit along the step.
-If the packet hits a geometry boundary, it is propagated to the boundary, where the boundary interactions are processed and a new step is started afterwards.
-The fraction of the absorbed weight is computed as :math:`1 - \exp^{-\mu_a s_b}`, where :math:`s_b` is the distance to the geometry boundary or the full step if the boundary is not hit.
+      The packet is absorbed according to the traveled path regardless if a boundary is hit along the step.
+If the packet hits a geometry boundary, it is propagated up to the boundary, where the boundary interactions are processed and a new propagation step is started afterwards.
+The fraction of the absorbed weight is computed as :math:`1 - \exp^{-\mu_a s_b}`, where :math:`s_b` is the distance along the current propagation direction to the nearest boundary or the full step if no boundaries are hit.

-  The Albedo Rejection implementation of the Monte Carlo method is the fastest but produces noisy results.
-The Microscopic Beer-Lambert method produces higher quality Fluence or Energy Deposition simulations if the size of the voxels in the deposition / fluence grid is smaller than the mean free path of the packets, i.e. there is on average less than one absorption event per deposition/fluence voxel.
-The default Albedo Weight method is recommended for reflectance simulations and matches the performance of the Microscopic Beer-Lambert method if the mean free path of the packets is equal or smaller than the voxel size of the deposition / fluence grid.
+  The Albedo Rejection implementation of the Monte Carlo method is the fastest but produces the noisiest results, since only the full energy of the photon packet is deposited or collected by the detectors.

+  The Microscopic Beer-Lambert method produces the best quality fluence or Energy Deposition simulations if the size of the voxels in the deposition / fluence grid is smaller than the mean free path of the packets, i.e. there is on average less than one absorption event per traversal of a fluence voxel.

+  The default Albedo Weight method is recommended for reflectance simulations.
+  It also matches the energy deposition performance of the Microscopic Beer-Lambert method if the mean free path is equal or smaller than the voxel size of the deposition / fluence grid, i.e. there is on average at least one deposition event per voxel traversal.

 * :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath`
   (default is :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath.off`) -